SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

             ("*women" OR "*woman" OR "*womens" OR "*womans" OR "girl$"
             OR "female$"
-            OR "sister$" OR "mother$" OR "daughter$"
+            OR "sister$" OR "mother$" OR "daughter$" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "wife" OR "wives" OR "girlfriend$"
-            OR "wife" OR "wives" OR "girlfriend$"
+            OR "pregnan*" OR "maternity" OR "maternal" OR "lesbian*" OR "gender*" OR "sexual and gender" OR "transgender*" OR "transperson" OR "non-binary"
-            OR "pregnan*" OR "maternity" OR "maternal"
+            )
-            OR "gender*" OR "sexual and gender" OR "transgender*" OR ("sex" NEAR/5 ("based" OR "factor$" OR "distribution" OR "characteristic$" OR "discriminat*" OR "violence")) )
+            NEAR/10
-            NEAR/15
+                    ("autonomy" OR "control" OR "decision-making" OR "economic strength" OR "emancipat*" OR "*empower*" OR "freedom" OR "independence" OR "opportunit*" OR "personal priorit*" OR "personal strength" OR "personal development" OR "political strength" OR "power" OR "self concept" OR "self confidence"
-                    ("autonomy" OR "capacity*" OR "choice*" OR "control" OR "decision-making" OR "economic strength" OR "emancipat*" OR "*empower*" OR "freedom" OR "independence" OR "personal priorities" OR "personal strength" OR "political strength" OR "power" OR "self concept" OR "self confidence" OR "self efficacy" OR "rights*" OR "equity" OR "equality") )
+                    OR "self efficacy" OR "rights*" OR "equity" OR "equality") )
         )